-Become the best nearshore partners with these recommendations
+Become the best outsourcing partners with these recommendations

 It’s no secret that nearshoring is a valuable solution for many software companies—added value via expertise and talent, increased knowledge capacity, and it can be a budget-friendly situation—what’s not to like?
 Plus, in today’s rapidly globalizing economy, it just makes sense.
-But as with any workplace evolution, having nearshore partners can come with its own unique challenges.
-Here’s an overview of how to rethink these issues and tackle nearshoring properly to ensure a smooth transition, optimal productivity and a win-win outcome for you and your team.
+But as with any workplace evolution, having nearshore partners can come with some outsourcing challenges.
+Here’s an overview of how to rethink these issues and tackle outosourcing properly to ensure a smooth transition, optimal productivity and a win-win outcome for you and your team.

 Clear and simple communication